Dud3core-webdev/ngx-fluent-design-ui/README.md

 The Fluent Design System can be found [here](https://aka.ms/FluentToolkits/Web/Figma) (Figma File).

+Any styles you want to be exported on build need to go in the `ngx-fluent-design/src/lib/styles` folder or they won't get included in the production build.
+This is so that the prod bundle is as small as possible.

 #### NOTE!
 This package can only be deployed if you are a contributor to this repository.

 ### Important Links: